Run This Town: Synopsis and reception

 The music video involves crowds of protesters in masks, holding torches whilst walking.
 Rihanna takes a bandanna from covering her mouth and performs the intro of the song in a park area with explosions firing around her.
 Jay-Z then begins the second verse while in a temple-like area.
 Kanye West sings his verse in a cave-like area holding a torch and having a bandanna cover his face like Jay-Z and Rihanna.
 Throughout the video, the trio are on a stage platform with the mob of protesters previously shown surrounding them.

 Daniel Kreps of Rolling Stone called the video, "a civilization that takes Jigga's lyrical motif of 'all black everything' very seriously."
 He further added, "When we first heard 'Run This Town', we pictured Jay-Z and his posse staging a siege on Manhattan, or at least going to all the VIP spots most civilians only dream about like in the "D.O.A.
 (Death of Autotune)" video.
 Instead, we're introduced to a Mad Max-like landscape full of proto-biker gear, torches, face scarves and bombed-out buildings.
 Jay-Z and his gang of ruffians actually look like they're on a mission to slay Auto-Tune.
 Also, according to the video, Rihanna is the only female to survive the apocalypse, and West's verse about Reeboks, Rav4s and girls with two bee stings seem starkly out of place in the dismal future."
 It ranked at number eleven on BET's Notarized: Top 100 Videos of 2009 countdown.

-Remixes and cover versions

-On July 20, 2010, an orchestrated version of "Run This Town" created by E.S.
-Posthumus was officially released to US iTunes under the Roc Nation imprint, in its studio format.
-This was eventually played before Super Bowl XLIV and Nashville Predators playoff games.
-Metalcore band Miss May I covered this song for the compilation album Punk Goes Pop Volume 03..

-Lil Wayne freestyled "Run This Town" on his highly acclaimed mixtape No Ceilings.

 Usage in media

-"Run this Town" has been used in the video game NBA 2K13.
+"Run this Town" has been used in the video games NBA 2K13 and NBA 2K26.
 The song was featured in the teaser trailer for 2013 video game Battlefield 4 and the trailer for the 2022 movie The 355.
 It was to be included in coverage of Thursday Night Football on CBS and the NFL Network in 2014, however, it was pulled from the opening segment in the first broadcast in the wake of a domestic violence controversy involving NFL player Ray Rice.
 After Rihanna took to Twitter to complain, the song was removed from further games.
 The song was performed at the closing ceremony at the 2012 Summer Paralympics in London with British rock band Coldplay and Rihanna.
 Rihanna performed the song as part of her set during the halftime show of Super Bowl LVII.